KidPluto/MyExampleCodeBits/src/net/kidpluto/RecommendProducts/README.md

 public static <T extends Comparable<? super T>> void sort(List<T> list)

 Sorts the specified list into ascending order, according to the natural ordering of its elements.
 All elements in the list must implement the Comparable interface.
-Furthermore, all elements in the list must be mutually comparable (that is, e1.compareTo(e2) must not throw a ClassCastException for any elements e1 and e2 in the list).

 This sort is guaranteed to be stable: equal elements will not be reordered as a result of the sort.